 In the prehistory of Mexico there are almost no traces of an activity that could be called “artistic,” although there is evidence that ancient nomadic peoples -simple collectors or hunters of mammoth and other prehistoric species- inhabited Mexico more than ten thousand years ago.
-The earliest evidence of a sedentary lifestyle appeared around 5000 BC, and focused around the initial stages of corn domestication, a plant that was destined to totally modify the life of the Native American population, at least in many regions of what would be later known as the “New World”.
+The earliest evidence of a sedentary lifestyle appeared around 5000 BC, and focused around the initial stages of the domestication of corn, a plant that was destined to totally modify the life of the Native American population at least in many regions of what would be later known as the “New World”.

-At the dawn of the second millennium BC, the primitive species of maize were domesticated in Mexico, which in turn were hybridized with other plants, resulting in the staple food that would eventually contribute to facilitate the sedentary lifestyle of these Native peoples.
-Soon along with the cultivation of corn, other plants like several species of pumpkins, beans,tomato, cacao, numerous fibers and one of cotton species were also cultivated.
+At the dawn of the second millennium BC, the primitive species of maize (corn) were domesticated in Mexico which in turn were hybridized with other plants resulting in the staple food that would eventually contribute to facilitate the sedentary lifestyle of these Native peoples.
+Soon along with the cultivation of corn other plants like several species of pumpkins, beans, tomato, cacao, numerous fibers and one species of cotton were also cultivated.

 The religion was at the level of “shamanism”: the presence of numerous burials, in which the corpse was usually accompanied by offerings, allows to conclude that, from this time, there was an important cult of the dead, which necessarily implies a belief in a better “after life”.